Skip to main content

 Google integration

 Get Apify securely integrated with your Google account.
-Learn how to write authorized actors for Google services.
+Learn how to write authorized Actors for Google services.

-Written by Lukáš Křivka
+Written by Hany Duong

-Updated over a week ago
+Updated over a month ago

-Using OAuth in premade Apify actors
+Using OAuth in premade Apify Actors

-When using public actors like Google Sheets Import & Export you won't need to implement the authorization function or deal with the code in any way.
-You only set a proper input for the actor you want to use, run it and follow the instructions from the log.
+When using public Actors like Google Sheets Import & Export you won't need to implement the authorization function or deal with the code in any way.
+You only set a proper input for the Actor you want to use, run it and follow the instructions from the log.

-Then if we run the actor for the first time, we get prompted in the log to open an authorization URL and another Apify URL where we will paste the result of the authorization one.
+Then if we run the Actor for the first time, we get prompted in the log to open an authorization URL and another Apify URL where we will paste the result of the authorization one.

-Since we wanted to make everything secure for you, every proper Google actor requires your authentication and authorization.
+Since we wanted to make everything secure for you, every proper Google Actor requires your authentication and authorization.
 Basically, you need to prove to Google that you are who you are by logging in and allowing Apify to work with the specified service on your account.

 This is the only time you need to run it directly.
-Once you authorize it, future uses will be authorized automatically and you can use the actor programmatically.
+Once you authorize it, future uses will be authorized automatically and you can use the Actor programmatically.
 So just press “Run” and watch the log.

 The log will prompt you to open a live view tab.
 Open it and press Authorize.
 If you are running it locally, open localhost:3000.

 It will open a new tab in your browser where you need to log in to Google with the account where your spreadsheet is saved.
-Allow Apify to access your spreadsheet and you will get to a page displaying a long token.
+Allow Apify to access your spreadsheet, and you will get to a page displaying a long token.

 Copy it and paste it to the input field in live view tab and press “submit”.

 And that is all you need to do!
 Now Apify will exchange the code with Google for a token and that token is saved into your key-value store (by default this store is called 'google-oauth-tokens' but you can change the name which is useful if you want to use multiple Google accounts).
 If you will use other service/scope, it will require another authorization and will save another file with tokens.
-But for each service you need to authorize only once (unless you didn't use it for a six months).
+But for each service you need to authorize only once (unless you didn't use it for six months).

 At any time, you can disallow Apify in your Google account and/or delete the tokens file in your key-value store.

-If you don't plan to write your own actors using Google authorization, you don't need to read any further and you can just start using our public actors or write to our support what would you like to see implemented.
+If you don't plan to write your own Actors using Google authorization, you don't need to read any further and you can just start using our public Actors or write to our support what you would like to see implemented.

-Creating your own actor with Google OAuth
+Creating your own Actor with Google OAuth

-It may happen that there is no public actor for a service you want to use or you want to simply build your own version.
+It may happen that there is no public Actor for a service you want to use or you want to simply build your own version.
 Even in that case, you still don't need to implement everything from scratch and can use the exact same workflow as above.

-Let's look how we implement in the google-spreadsheet actor.
+Let's look how we implement in the google-spreadsheet Actor.

 First we need to import the npm pachage.
 It is not a part of the 'apify' package but depends on it (has it as a peer dependency) so you need to have 'apify' installed too.